tony0620emma/kodo-c/docs/source/including_kodo.rst

 If you want to include kodo-c in your own Xcode project, then please set the library and include path options as follows:

-- Specify the library path and dependencies in "Link Binary with Libraries" under "Build Phases" in the project navigator
+- Specify the library path and dependencies in "Link Binary with Libraries" under "Build Phases" in the project navigator.
-- Specify the include path in "Header Search Paths" under "Search Paths", in the "Build Settings"
+- Specify the include path in "Header Search Paths" under "Search Paths", in the "Build Settings".